 The Smithsonian does not discriminate on grounds of race, color, religion, sex, national origin, age, disability, genetic information, parental status, marital status, sexual orientation, or participation in protected activity (find out more here).

-A list of the 2014 awardees of the Smithsonian Institution Fellowships is available here.
+A list of the 2014 Smithsonian Institution Fellowships awardees is available here.